Home

 • Matching Suffixed Words with Definitions Repeat the above vocabulary game for words with the suffixes '-ful' and '-less'.
 You can find examples of prepared cards for '-ful' words and '-less' words on the First School Years site.
 You can also find more examples of suffixes and their meanings here.

-• Prefix Crossword A crossword to practice the 're-' prefix can be found on the First School Years site under "re- crossword".
+• Prefix Crossword A crossword to practice the 're-' prefix can be found here.

 • Numerical prefixes Numeric prefixes like bi- and tri- come up quite frequently in words familiar to young children, such as in bicycle, tricycle or octopus.
 Discuss these words with your child as you come across them in books and then use the opportunity to introduce your child to other similar words such as or monotone, bicep or decade.
 On the lower half of this page you can find more examples of numerical prefixes.